jaegertracing/documentation/content/docs/next-release/deployment.md

 Since the Jaeger client libraries [are deprecated](../client-libraries) and the OpenTelemetry SDKs are phasing out support for Jaeger Thrift format, **jaeger-agent** is no longer required or recommended.
 See the [Architecture](../architecture) page for alternative deployment options.
 {{< /warning >}}

-**jaeger-agent** is designed to receive tracing data in Thrift format over UDP and run locally on each host, either as a host agent / daemon or as an application sidecar.
-The agent exposes the following ports:
+**jaeger-agent** is designed to receive tracing data in Thrift format over UDP and run locally on each host, either as a host agent / daemon or as an application sidecar. **jaeger-agent** exposes the following ports:

 Port  | Protocol | Function
 ----- | -------  | ---